jonghall/vsistats/readme.md

 * IBM Cloud Classic Infrastructure (Aka Softlayer) apiKey and username.
 * IBM Cloudant Multi-tenant Lite tier instance (https://cloud.ibm.com/catalog/services/cloudant)
 * Email Delivery, Powered by Sendgrid (https://cloud.ibm.com/catalog/infrastructure/email-delivery).
-* A compute node (CentOS or Ubuntu recommended) with Python 3.8+ to run daily reports, and collect periodic provisioning data (every 10 minutes).
-Compute Instance does not need to be in same account or even in the IBM Cloud, just needs to have access to the SoftLayer API endpoint to collect data.
+* A compute node (CentOS or Ubuntu recommended) with Python 3.8+ to run daily reports, and collect periodic provisioning data.
+Compute Instance does not need to be in same account or even in the IBM Cloud, just needs to have access to the public SoftLayer API endpoint to collect data.

 _Cloudant Database and periodic data collection process is only requried if expanded Datacenter and Image statistics are required._